DevelopIntelligenceBoulder/courses2-api-express-server/Readme.md

 > [!WARNING]
-> This repo has been **deprecated** and its features have been merged into the base [Courses API](https://github.com/DevelopIntelligenceBoulder/courses-api-express-server).
+> # This repo has been **deprecated** and its features have been merged into the base [Courses API](https://github.com/DevelopIntelligenceBoulder/courses-api-express-server).
+Please use that repo instead.

-# Courses2 API Express Server
+## Courses2 API Express Server
 This is the full backend for the Courses API exercises and supports GET, POST, PUT and DELETE endpoints for courses.

-## Setup this server locally
+### Setup this server locally
 This section discusses how to get the Courses API server up and running locally

 - Verify Node.js is installed by running the following command.